t-nicole13/School_District_Analysis/README.md

    - Bottom 5 Schools
    ![Bottom Five New](https://user-images.githubusercontent.com/33010018/150061752-16c9c534-f2a7-4f8e-a6dd-2f592bfd2acb.png)

-- Thomas Highschool remained in the top 5 performing schools.
+- Thomas High School remained in the top 5 performing schools.
 There was a slight overall percentage decrease with the new results.
 - The schools with less than 2000 students continued to have a better performance overall.
 - Budget isn't a factor, schools with very high budgets are still in the bottom 5.
 - Charter schools remained the top performers.